Carylen/NiThrift/README.md

    The application should now be accessible at `http://localhost:8000`.

-## Running Tests

-Explain how to run the automated tests for this system (if applicable).

-## Deployment

-Add additional notes about how to deploy this on a live system.

 ## Built With

 - [Laravel](https://laravel.com/) - The PHP framework used
 - [Composer](https://getcomposer.org/) - Dependency Manager for PHP

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License